 V1 is the first of the cortical regions to receive and process information and also the best-understood portion of the visual cortex.
 V1 is divided up into six distinct layers, each comprising different cell-types and functions.
 Notably, layer 4 is the location that receives information from the lateral geniculate.
 Layer 4 is also the layer that has the highest concentration of simple cells.
 Complex cells, on the other hand, can be found in layers 2, 3, and 6.
 V1 responds to simple visual components such as orientation and direction.
 The summation of this information provides the foundation for more complicated pattern recognition later in the visual stream.

-As visual information is disseminated throughout the brain, more specialized cells can be found.
-The theory is that there are specialized cells or groups of cells that learn to respond to particular objects.
-This would allow for the immediate recognition of things that have been seen previously.
+As visual information disseminates throughout the brain, more specialized cells are present.
+The theory is that there are specialized cells or groups of cells that learn to respond to particular objects; this would allow for the immediate recognition of things seen previously.
 Also, similar cells could be responsible for other important visual information, such as spatial orientation.

 Branches of the posterior cerebral artery supply the visual cortex.
 These branches include the posterior temporal, parietooccipital, and calcarine arteries.